odinb/Lenovo_Yoga_7_2-in-1_16AKP10/README.md

             Not After : Jun 13 19:31:47 2038 GMT

 If for some reason you do not have the newer certs, expiring after 2026, and secure boot is enabled, you need a UEFI/BIOS firmware update to fix this.
 If certs are expired, you should still be able to boot existing installed OS, but will not be able to re-install an OS with secure boot enabled.

-If you still want Secure Boot, the good news as long as you run a standard Manjaro kernel from the repos is it's simple to enable — no custom kernel signing needed.
-The path would be:
-`yay -S shim-signed
-sudo pacman -S mokutil sbsigntools`

 ## Keyboard Backlight:
 The keyboard backlight is handled by the ideapad_acpi kernel driver and exposed via /sys/class/leds/platform::kbd_backlight.
 KDE detects it automatically — no additional packages required.